-There are several important points for all employees to remember.
+There are several important points for all to remember.

-Don't delete emails or any other records unless you know that you don't need to keep them.
-Organize hard copy documents so you know where to find them if a member of the public requests them.
+- Emails in your personal email are public records if they pertain to government business. - Text messages on your personal cell phone are public records if they pertain to government business. - Organize your physical and electronic files, emails, and other records so you know where to find them if the public requests them. - Don't delete emails or any other records unless you know that you don't need to keep them.
 Know how long you are required to keep your records and what to do with them when that time is up.

-1.17 Key Points (continued)
+1.17 Key Points

-Organize your emails so you can find one if someone requests it.
-If you run out of storage in your mailbox, ask your agency's help desk for assistance with .pst files or similar solutions.

-Text messages on your personal cell phone are public records if they pertain to government business.

-Emails in your personal email are public records if they pertain to government business.
+- If you run out of storage in your mailbox, ask your agency's help desk for assistance with .pst files or similar solutions. - Text messages on your personal cell phone are public records if they pertain to government business. - Emails in your personal email are public records if they pertain to government business.